Chicago Rockford International Airport: Historical airline service

+21st century

 In an effort to capitalize on its location (less than 90 mi from downtown Chicago and about 30 mi from the outermost Chicago suburbs), the Greater Rockford Airport underwent several name changes in the 2000s.
-Initially changing to the Northwest Chicagoland Regional Airport at Rockford in the early 2000s, in 2004, the airport became an official US port of entry and achieved international status.
-To reflect the change, it was renamed again, becoming the Chicago/Rockford International Airport (the slash was removed in 2007), bringing it in line with the two "Chicago" airports (O'Hare and Midway).
+Initially changing to the Northwest Chicagoland Regional Airport at Rockford in the early 2000s, the airport became an official US port of entry and achieved international status in 2004.
+To reflect the change, it was renamed again, becoming the Chicago/Rockford International Airport (the slash was removed in 2007), bringing it in line with the two original "Chicago" airports (O'Hare and Midway).
 In many forms of media, the airport also markets itself by its three FAA/IATA call letters: RFD.

 Today the Rockford airport is marketed to residents of Rockford and surrounding areas as an alternative to Chicago Midway International Airport and O'Hare International Airport in Chicago, Mitchell International Airport in Milwaukee and Dane County Regional Airport in Madison, Wisconsin, as well as limited service airports such as Dubuque Regional Airport in Iowa.
 The airlines at Rockford often use their low fares as a selling point.
 Allegiant Air began service between Rockford and Las Vegas in November 2005 and between Rockford and St. Petersburg-Clearwater in September 2006.

-Bell Bowl Prairie

-Bell Bowl Prairie is a remnant gravel hill prairie located in within the confines of Rockford Airport.
-It is considered a Category I Illinois Natural Areas Inventory site due to its high quality natural community of native flora and fauna.
-Assessed in 2018, 5 acres of the approximately 22-acre prairie were considered high quality (roughly corresponding to the INAI area), and 4.2 acres were considered "moderate quality".
-In 2021, most of the prairie is planned to be demolished as part of the Chicago Rockford International Airport's expansion plans.
+In 2020, Rockford began construction on a 90,000 square foot cargo facility to increase cargo capacity, finishing in 2021.
+A $16 million investment in building a new ramp that can fit 6 more 747-8 aircraft and construction of an additional 100,000 square feet was announced by the airport.
+The airport received a $6.8 million grant from the FAA in the Fall of 2022 to construct these facilities.

+In 2021-2023, Rockford constructed all of the aforementioned facilities, after a delay attributed to heating and cooling equipment.
+Menzies Aviation begun operations on June 1, 2023 for 10 years at a 50,000 square foot cargo terminal in 2023.
+Maersk Air Cargo occupies 60,000 square feet, DB Schenker occupies 50,000 square feet, and Emery Air occupies the remaining area.
+A temporary fuel storage area was opened to wait for construction of a direct pipeline into the airport.
+The facilities are part of a larger plan to have up to 1 million square feet of cargo space in order to become a better alternative for cargo traffic in the Chicago area.

+In 2023, the airport made headlines when 300+ migrants arrived on a flight from Texas as part of the ongoing migrant crisis in the United States.